 Daily sports and activities can also play a role in the spine’s health; sports that involve repeated jarring impact can cause compression of the spine and lead to tears in a disc’s outer core.

-In addition, injuries and trauma experienced by the spine, such as in a fall or car accident, can also cause disc damage and instability.
+In addition, injuries and trauma experienced by the spine, such as in a fall or car accident, can also cause herniated discs, disc damage, and instability.
 The presence of other spinal conditions like scoliosis or osteoporosis can also impact the health of the intervertebral discs.

 So while most people over the age of 60 are likely to experience some form of spinal degeneration, not everyone will develop degenerative disc disease and related back pain, which leads us to the next topic: degenerative disc disease symptoms.